What other white fish would work in this recipe?

 - 2 tbsp butter

-- Season tilapia with salt, pepper and chili powder and set aside.
+- Season tilapia fillets with salt, pepper, paprika, and garlic powder.

-- Squeeze half of lemon over the tilapia and garnish with chopped parsley.
+- Garnish with a squeeze of lemon juice and chopped parsley.